Mazamars312/Analogue_Pocket_Neogeo/README.md

 The Autoloading JSON's provided by terminator2k2 all work with the games using the Dark Soft directory names in the "/assets/ng/common' folder

 ## How to use differnt BIOS for the core
 If you want more BIOS to access, First open the "/Cores/Mazamars312.NeoGeo/data.json" file.
-Then you have two options:
+Then goto the BIOS selections Then you have two options:
-* Change the filename to the firmware name you want to autoload in the /assets/ng/comman folder
+* Change the filename to the firmware name you want to autoload in the /assets/ng/comman folder (Line 46 in the data.json)
 * Remove the filename line completely to then be able to select in the Pocket Menu.
+(Line 46 in the data.json)

 ## Controllers